North Utica, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $87,946, and the median income for a family was $98,750.
 Males had a median income of $86,667 versus $38,929 for females.
 The per capita income for the village was $40,113.
 About 1.2% of families and 2.7% of the population were below the poverty line, including none of those under age 18 and 6.0% of those age 65 or over.

 Attractions

 Local attractions include Grizzly Jack's Grand Bear Resort, Starved Rock Entertainment Indoor Playland and Escape Rooms and Starved Rock State Park.

 Utica is the location of the annual Burgoo Festival on Columbus Day weekend in October.
 The Burgoo Festival is a fundraising event hosted by the LaSalle County Historical Society.

 Transportation

 While there is no fixed-route transit service in North Utica, intercity bus service is provided by Burlington Trailways in nearby Peru.